We have a broad and balanced curriculum at The Stockwood Park Academy, designed to help each student to flourish and become well-rounded and capable.

 Key Stage 3 Curriculum Model Overview

-To offer a personalised curriculum to our students we have designed the year 7 curriculum around 4 bands based on their prior Key Stage 2 levels that students achieved at primary school.
+To offer a personalised curriculum to our students we have designed the year 7 curriculum around 4 bands based on their prior Key Stage 2 assessments that students sat in Primary school.
 While bands are initially set based on these levels, we have regular assessment periods each term.
 Therefore, there is easy and regular opportunities for students to move up or down the bands based on their attainment and effort in school.

 Within each band there are 3 sets /classes; this way teaching can be even more personalised for each student.
 Band Z will be taught by a specialist teacher.

 In Year 7, students in Band Z will benefit from having one lead teacher that will teach them for 15 hours; including English, Maths and Science.
 These students will have been identified as having not achieved a 'secondary ready' standard in English and/or Maths, therefore will received the specialist support to make sure that they are fully prepared to access the rest of the curriculum.
 This we believe will also offer students support during the transition process.
 By putting this in place, we recognise that we are providing students with a platform for which they can be successful at Key Stage 4.

 As you will see from the model provided, Year 8 students will have the same curriculum and have the same allocated hours.

 To view the Year 7 & 8 Curriculum Pathways for 2017-18, click here.

 Key Stage 4

 A variety of learning pathways are available to our students.
 We offer a Pathways Curriculum, which is designed to meet the needs of all students.
 There is a traditional pathway of GCSEs, including the English Baccalaureate (EBACC), along with other routes comprising a combination of GCSE and vocational courses.
 The Pathways are personalised and flexible, ensuring the needs of each student are met.